rorosen/zeekstd/README.md

 ## License

 - The zstd C library is under a dual BSD/GPLv2 license.
-- Zeekstd is under a BSD license.
+- Zeekstd is under a BSD 2-Clause License.